 GCT Deltaport Intermodal Yard Reconfiguration Project

-GCT Canada has applied to the port authority for an additional amendment to Project Permit 2015-029 that includes the installation of two additional ship-to-shore Megamax cranes.
-This application is currently under review by the Port Authority.
+GCT Canada applied to the Port Authority for an additional amendment to Project Permit 2015-029 that included the installation of two additional, electric ship-to-shore Megamax cranes, which was later approved in March 2017.

 While maintaining full operational capabilities, we are implementing the following improvements:

 - Rearranging the existing 2 sets of 4 tracks into a single set of 7 tracks;

 - Replacing 7 existing electric RMGs with 8 new, modernized, electric CRMGs;